-Nine of the 18 appointed ECs submitted their monthly ARES County
+Five of the 18 appointed ECs submitted their monthly ARES County

 I'd liked to thank everyone for taking the time to write their reports.

 when, where and on what repeaters you can be found.
 I'd like to hear

 from the rest of you.

 MDC Section Vacancies Still Open

 There is one vacant DEC slot left for the Central Region Section.
 If

-the Section Manager, KB3MXM or me for more information.
+Manager, KB3MXM or me for more information.

 There are seven counties that do not having an Emergency Coordinator.

 They are ALLE, CARO, DORC, KENT, QACO, SOME and WORC.
 As you can see 4

 out of the 5 are on the Eastern Shore and is a grave concern from a

 weather perspective.
 If you live in any of these counties, please

 consider getting involved with emergency communications and sign up to

 assist the hospitals in your area.
 Contact me for more information at

 Wanda, KA3AHI, and I continue to schedule visit to as many ARES and

 us, please contact me.

 MDC Section Reflectors

-We introduced a new MDC Section reflector, ARRL MDC Section
+We introduced a new MDC Section reflector, ARRL MDC Section Winlink